 Town and Country Planning is the cornerstone of my business.
 I am always available to discuss planning problems and how I may be able to help.
 That first discussion or meeting is vitally important and should not be influenced by any consideration of fees.
 Your problem may be personal to you, but I am sure I will have dealt with many similar issues over the years.
 I prefer to identify the problem first; and only then seek to find a cost effective solution.

-My work ranges from preparing simple planning applications to leading on the more complicated planning and enforcement appeals.
+My work ranges from writing planning/appeal statements, preparing and submitting planning applications and, lodging planning and enforcement appeals to leading on complex planning and enforcement appeals.
 I have frequently given expert evidence at planning public inquiries.
-I submit oral and written evidence to support planning applications and appeals and continue to work with individuals and resident groups to ensure their objections are soundly made and in accordance with the Local Development Plan.
+I submit oral and written evidence to support planning applications and appeals and continue to work with individuals and resident groups to ensure their objections are soundly made.
 Much of my work involves sites within the Green Belt, National Parks and Areas of Outstanding Natural Beauty.

 I can call on a strong network of Town Planners, Barristers, Ecologists, Environmentalists, Highway, Noise & Light Consultants, Draughtsmen and Landscape Architects to ensure that every case is fully supported by the appropriate technical information.